Need help choosing? Get a Head Start with these sites below!

 For more information about Career Transition Services, eligibility, and program requirements, we invite you to attend a “Career Transition Program Orientation”information session.

 The link below will take you to the Workforce Registration System where you will be asked to create a user account.
-Once your account is created, select the Training Information Session link located under the Workshops section of the page.
+Once your account is created, select the “Register for Workshops” link.